 - Using a blender or food processor, puree the soup along with the coconut milk until smooth.
 Taste and add additional salt if desired.
 (Note from Adrienne: This is my favorite stick blender!)

 Nutritional information is provided as a courtesy and is merely an approximation.
 Optional ingredients are not included and when there is an alternative, the primary ingredient is typically used.
 We cannot guarantee the accuracy of the nutritional information given for any recipe on this site.
 Erythritol carbs are not included in carb counts since they have been shown not to impact blood sugar.
 Net carbs are the total carbs minus fiber.

 Of course, you could add whatever vegetables you like to this soup base depending on what you have available at the time.

 For other great meal ideas, see Tessa's other post on my blog--Healthy Chili Mac and More Quick and Easy Meals.
 And if you love one pot meals like this, check out our family favorite--Pakistani Kima (Beef Curry) with vegan option.
-It's my Most-Requested Recipe Ever (if you don't count our Totally Addictive Surprise Seasoning Popcorn, that is :-).)
+It's my Most-Requested Recipe Ever (if you don't count our Totally Flavorful Surprise Seasoning Popcorn, that is :-).)

 Love soups?
 The following book is a real winner!